Making your own Blackberry Gin is so easy and the end result is a delicious reminder of blackberry season that you can enjoy all year around!

 Although it only takes 15 minutes preparation time, you will need to allow 24 hours for the blackberries to macerate in the sugar and, once you have added the gin, it will take a further four weeks to allow the flavour to develop.

-You can scale this recipe up or down according to how many blackberries you feel like picking!
+You can scale this recipe up or down according to how many blackberries you feel like picking.
 Add half as much weight in sugar as your weight of blackberries.
-The amount of gin in ml should be one third of the weight of blackberries.
+The amount of gin in ml should be equivalent to the weight in grams of your blackberries.

 Keywords: blackberries, blackberry, gin, home-made gin, blackberry recipe